volinader/something_for_test/README.md

 ## Welcome to the **Sunflowers land bot**  wiki!
 ### Here i will show you how to use it.
 Full instruction in the begining section of script.
 You need to change following lines:
+First of all you need to do window zoom = 80%

 <a href="https://ibb.co/rM8VdVR"><img src="https://i.ibb.co/Xp0qYqr/sunflowers1.png" alt="sunflowers1" border="0"></a>